Accessibility notice

 What we are doing to improve accessibility

-We are actively working to resolve the identified issues, with priority given to:
+We are now working to resolve the remaining High severity issues, with priority given to:

-• Correcting ARIA attributes on interactive elements to ensure screen readers can convey their purpose and state.
+- Correcting ARIA attributes on custom interactive elements including dropdown widgets, carousels, and accordions to ensure screen readers can convey their purpose and state.

-• Ensuring all pages have a visible keyboard focus indicator and a declared page language.
+- Ensuring all elements have a visible keyboard focus indicator.

-We aim to address all Critical and High severity issues by July 2026.
+We aim to address all remaining High severity issues by August 2026.

 Content that’s not within the scope of the accessibility regulations